 Our story

-As a former MRI and CT Superintendent Radiographer, Barbara founded MRI Safety Matters® to host training events for healthcare professionals.
-These events provide opportunities to learn from leading experts and foster collaboration between staff and industry partners alike.
+As a former MRI and CT Superintendent Radiographer, Barbara founded MRI Safety Matters® to host training events and to develop training materials for those who work in MRI.
+The events provide opportunities to learn from leading experts and foster collaboration between staff and industry partners alike.

 MRI Safety Matters® worked with a UK multi-professional group to help to create a not-for-profit online MRI safety programme based on the training requirements for all personnel associated with MRI equipment as set out in the Medicines and Healthcare Products Regulatory Agency (MHRA), Guidelines for Magnetic Resonance Imaging Equipment in Clinical Use document: https://www.gov.uk/government/publications/safety-guidelines-for-magnetic-resonance-imaging-equipment-in-clinical-use These modules can be found at elfh - MRI Safety.

 In 2017, MRI Safety Matters® hosted the first MRI Safety Update Day.
-Since then we have hosted an annual hybrid MRI Safety Update and Innovations Day.
-Our next hybrid event will be held on Saturday, 1st November 2025 in the Royal College of Physicians London venue.
+Since then we have hosted an annual hybrid MRI Safety Update and Innovations Day event.
+Our next hybrid event will be held on Saturday, 1st November 2025 in the Royal College of Physicians of London venue.

 In 2019 MRI Safety Matters® was invited to bring Dr Kanal’s internationally respected MR Medical Director/MR Safety Officer (MRMD/MRSO) course to Europe.
 Following demand, Kanal’s 5th European MRMD/MRSO course will be held in London in June 2025.